smogon/pokemon-showdown/sim/SIM-PROTOCOL.md

   - `MOVESLOTSPEC` is a move name (capitalization/spacing-insensitive) or 1-based move slot number
   - `TARGETSPEC` is a 1-based target slot number.
-Add a `-` in front of it to refer to allies.
-Remember that slots oppose each other, so in a battle, the slots go as follows:
+Add a `-` in front of it to refer to allies, and a `+` to refer to foes.
+Remember that slots go in opposite directions, like this:

-         Triples       Doubles     Singles
+         Triples       Doubles
-         3  2  1         2  1         1
+        +3 +2 +1        +2 +1
-        -1 -2 -3        -1 -2        -1
+        -1 -2 -3        -1 -2

-    (But note that slot numbers are unnecessary in Singles: you can never choose a target in Singles.)
+    (Slot numbers are unnecessary in Singles: you can never choose a target in Singles.)

 `SWITCHSPEC` is: